HuiziRen1117/Kaggle-Practice/README.md

 ![13](https://user-images.githubusercontent.com/38633055/40316986-0ab92f1e-5cee-11e8-9300-717b41c14b49.png)
 ![14](https://user-images.githubusercontent.com/38633055/40317241-e84d242a-5cee-11e8-8a4c-eb7d91c37b72.png)

 From figures above it seems that overall quality of the house and house price have strong linear relation.
 "OverallQual" is an orderal variable ranked from 1 to 10.
 10 means highest quality which makes sense as normally the higher the quality the higher the price.
 The linear correlation between "GrLivArea"(ground living area square feet) and house price is less obvious and most datapoints are concentrated at "GrLivArea"=[1000,3000].
-"GrLivArea" is the second highest correlated variable which makes sense as expensive houses should have big living area
+"GrLivArea" is the second highest correlated variable which makes sense as expensive houses should have big living area. **Here you might already noticed that the two data points at the right bottom corner seem counterintuitive.
+It's unreasonable for these two houses having very big living area (around 5000 square feet) but very low price.** I dropped these two data points later and this step do improve my final model error!

 ![15](https://user-images.githubusercontent.com/38633055/40317293-0854ed70-5cef-11e8-82e0-210736767725.png)